OZI-Project/docs/api/roadmap.rst

 .. card:: API Specification: 🚧 Work in Progress 🚧

-    Currently the :ref:`spec` is being actively developed alongside the Pre-Alpha releases.
+    Currently the spec is being actively developed alongside the Pre-Alpha releases.
     This means that we will pin each specification to a ``.. versionadded:: 0.1`` and change the ``API Specification: ...`` title here before work begins on an Alpha release.